ferdjoukh/ATL-UTF/ATLMetrics/docs/tranformations-folder.md

 - Medium: guards are not very complex
 - Complex: the guards are very complex

+# Output files

-### executions.csv
+### execution.csv

-This *csv* file contains the result of execution for all the transformations and for all the tools.
+This **csv** file contains the result of execution for all the transformations and for all the tools.

 We use it to produce then the charts, statistics, etc.